 In addition, our credit ratings impact the cost and availability of future borrowings and, accordingly, our cost of capital.
 Our ratings reflect each rating organization's opinion of our financial strength, operating performance and ability to meet our debt obligations.
-In connection with the debt financing, it is anticipated that we will seek ratings of our indebtedness from S&P and Moody's.
+In connection with the debt financing, we are pursuing ratings of our indebtedness from S&P and Moody's.
 There can be no assurance that we will achieve a particular rating or maintain a particular rating in the future.